ageor/ageor/idler/README.md

 Better desktop version - the game is primarily aimed at mobile, but works perfectly fine on desktops.
 However the UI is clearly designed for touchscreens and does not utilize a full keyboard and mouse.

 Device support - while everything should work, proper testing should be done for various devices and fixes should be implemented to support them properly.
+Currently the game doesn't seem to work on iDevices with Safari.

 Tutorial - the game is simple and has few buttons that users may be able to figure out by themselves, but a dedicated tutorial is always welcome.